August 28, 2014

 Is Design Making Us Sick?

-In some situations, design stands in the way of patient recovery, says Metropolis's editor and chief.
+In some situations, design stands in the way of patient recovery.

 Patients take air on the patio of the Butaro District Hospital in Rwanda.
 The hospital’s design emphasizes access to fresh air, sunlight, and views of nature.